Effexor Side Effects

 - Gastroschisis (a hole in the abdominal wall through which intestines or other abdominal organs may protrude)

-One explanation for these effects, according to the study’s authors, is that venlafaxine interrupts important “embryologic signaling pathways” that rely on serotonin and norepinephrine.
-Another possibility is that women who use Effexor have different lifestyles, and therefore, other risk factors.
+One explanation for these effects, according to the study’s authors, could be that venlafaxine interrupts important “embryologic signaling pathways” that rely on serotonin and norepinephrine.
+Another possibility is that the women in the study who used Effexor had other risk factors.

 Lawsuits alleged Effexor’s manufacturer marketed the drug as safe for use during pregnancy despite being aware of an increased chance of birth defects.